Ted Koppel Rips Hannity, Says He’s ‘Bad For America’ [Video]

 “You know why?
 Because you’re very good at what you do, and because you have attracted a significantly more influential … ” Koppel said before he was interrupted by Hannity.
 “You have attracted people who are determined that ideology is more important than facts,” he argued.

 Koppel interviewed Hannity as well as other prominent figures, for CBS Sunday Morning.
-Norman Ornstein of the American Enterprise Institute, Sean Hannity of Fox News, Dean Baquet of the New York Times and Sean Spicer, White House Press Secretary to President Trump all can be seen in the 10 minute segment.
+Norman Ornstein of the American Enterprise Institute, Sean Hannity of Fox News, Dean Baquet of the New York Times and Sean Spicer, White House Press Secretary to President Trump all can be seen in the 10-minute segment.

 The Sean Hannity Show, a nationally syndicated talk radio show that continues to gain popularity among conservatives, has been a staunch supporter of President Donald Trump.